Derek Walcott

-Sir Derek Alton Walcott OM (23 January 1930 – 17 March 2017) was a Saint Lucian poet and playwright.
+Sir Derek Alton Walcott (23 January 1930 – 17 March 2017) was a Saint Lucian poet and playwright.

 He received the 1992 Nobel Prize in Literature.
 His works include the Homeric epic poem Omeros (1990), which many critics view "as Walcott's major achievement."
-In addition to winning the Nobel Prize, Walcott received many literary awards over the course of his career, including an Obie Award in 1971 for his play Dream on Monkey Mountain, a MacArthur Foundation "genius" award, a Royal Society of Literature Award, the Queen's Medal for Poetry, the inaugural OCM Bocas Prize for Caribbean Literature, the 2010 T. S. Eliot Prize for his book of poetry White Egrets and the Griffin Trust For Excellence in Poetry Lifetime Recognition Award in 2015.
+In addition to winning the Nobel Prize, Walcott received many literary awards over the course of his career, including the Guinness Award for Poetry, W. H. Smith Literary Award, an Obie Award in 1971 for his play Dream on Monkey Mountain, a MacArthur Foundation "genius" award, a Royal Society of Literature Award, the Queen's Medal for Poetry, the inaugural OCM Bocas Prize for Caribbean Literature, the 2010 T. S. Eliot Prize for his book of poetry White Egrets and the Griffin Trust For Excellence in Poetry Lifetime Recognition Award in 2015.

 Early life and childhood

 Walcott was born and raised in Castries, Saint Lucia, in the West Indies, the son of Alix (Maarlin) and Warwick Walcott.
 He had a twin brother, the playwright Roderick Walcott, and a sister, Pamela Walcott.
 His family is of English, Dutch and African descent, reflecting the complex colonial history of the island that he explores in his poetry.
 His mother, a teacher, loved the arts and often recited poetry around the house.
 His father was a civil servant and a talented painter, who died when Walcott and his brother were one year old.

 The young Walcott attended a Methodist elementary school where his mother was head teacher, and she provided her children with an environment where their talents could be nurtured.
 Walcott's family was part of a minority Methodist community.
 They felt overshadowed by the dominant Catholic culture of the island established during French colonial rule.
 Walcott's secondary school was the Catholic St. Mary's College.

 As a young man, he trained as a painter, mentored by Harold Simmons, whose life as a professional artist provided an inspiring example for him.
 Walcott greatly admired Cézanne and Giorgione and sought to learn from them.
 Walcott's painting was later exhibited at the Anita Shapolsky Gallery in New York City, along with the art of other writers, in a 2007 exhibition named The Writer's Brush: Paintings and Drawing by Writers.

 He studied as a writer, becoming "an elated, exuberant poet madly in love with English" and strongly influenced by modernist poets such as T. S. Eliot and Ezra Pound.
 Walcott had an early sense of a vocation as a writer.
 In the poem "Midsummer" (1984), he wrote: